department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 ## Filing if your Supplemental Claim isn't for a disability
 We can accept online Supplemental Claims only for disability claims at this time.
 For other types of claims, you'll need to fill out and submit VA Form 20-0995 by mail or in person.

 Send the completed form to the benefit office that matches the benefit type you select on the form.

-Find the address for where to mail your form (text link)
+Find the address for mailing your form (text link)

 [Download VA Form 20-0995 (PDF)](https://www.va.gov/find-forms/about-form-20-0995/)